 We believe in an integrated curriculum which enables children to learn holistically, but we recognise the strengths and disciplines of individual subject areas.
 As the children’s learning journey progresses, subject specific learning enables increasing depth and specialisation.

-There exists a wide range of curriculum design within Trust schools, which reflects the different needs of our school communities.
+There exists a wide range of curriculum design within our schools, which reflects the different needs of our varied school communities.
 Typically, our schools ensure that the curriculum includes space for learning beyond subject boundaries, so that children can make connections between different areas of learning.
 Interdisciplinary projects, based upon groupings of experiences and outcomes from within and across curriculum areas, will provide relevant, challenging and enjoyable learning experiences.

-Where appropriate, we encourage schools to have School Councils, environmental groups for pupils and other responsibilities in classes and key stages to introduce to them the art of decision making which supports their personal development, and helps our community ethos become a reality in our schools.
+Where appropriate, we encourage schools to have School Councils, environmental groups for pupils and other responsibilities to introduce to them the art of decision making, which supports their personal development and helps our community ethos become a reality in our schools.
 We are also committed to supporting our schools to be inclusive environments where tolerance and respect for others are embedded into daily life.